thecwlzone/thecwlzone-2.0/README.markdown

 Please don't reuse the style directly, at least not without making *reasonably visible* aesthetic modifications.
 I've already ripped it off from somebody else as it is.
 Thanks.

-All photographs on this site belong to De'Lynne Lehman.
+All photographs and gallery images on this site belong to De'Lynne Salley.
 All rights reserved.